Myanmar ousted leader Aung San Suu Kyi appears in court in person for first time since coup - KION546

 The ousted civilian leader, whose National League for Democracy (NLD) party won a landslide in November 2020 elections, has not been seen in public since her detention.

-According to local media Myanmar Now and Frontier Myanmar, Suu Kyi told her lawyers: “The NLD was founded for the people and it will exist as long as these people are there.”
+According to Khin Maung Zaw, Suu Kyi said of the NLD: “Our party grew out of the people so it will exist as long as people support it.”

-Suu Kyi, 75, a Nobel Peace Prize laureate for her long struggle to build democracy in the country, is among more than 4,000 people detained since the coup.

 Comments